 Can your Personal Data be transferred to non-EU countries?

 DPD Ireland and DPD Group carries out all Personal Data processing activities within the European Union (EU) and the European Economic Area (EEA).
-However, for some specific services, DPD Ireland and DPD group may use data processors located outside of the EU.
+However, for some specific services, DPD Ireland and DPD group may use data processors located outside of the EU and the EEA.
 Some of your Personal Data may therefore be transferred to them for the strict purposes of their services.
 In such cases and in accordance with the regulations in force, DPD Ireland and DPD Group requires its data processors to provide the necessary safeguards to ensure regulated, secure transfers, mainly by requiring them to sign the European Commission’s Standard Contractual Clauses, where there is an Adequacy Decision in place or where Binding Corporate Rules exist between the business entities concerned.

 How long will DPD Ireland keep your Personal Data?